AR-js-org/AR.js-core/examples/vite-artoolkit/README.md

 # AR.js Core ECS + ArtoolkitPlugin example

-## This example shows how to use the ArtoolkitPlugin with AR.js Core:
+This example shows how to use the ArtoolkitPlugin with AR.js Core:

 - Capture video via the webcam source plugin
 - Stream frames as ImageBitmap to the worker (frame pump)
+- Show the live webcam feed in a viewport
 - Detect the HIRO marker and receive markerFound/Updated/Lost events

 ## Quick start